Last Updated on January 29, 2023 by Andrew Shih

 Once you have enough virtual assistant experience, have a professional business website, familiar with marketing, and have a steady flow of clients, it is time to scale up your virtual assistant business.

 You can start to hire your own virtual assistants and supervise their work.
-Once they know your expectation and able to handle the tasks, you can take a more hands-off approach and focus on getting more business.
+Once they know your expectations and can handle the tasks, you can take a more hands-off approach and focus on getting more business.

 Assuming you pay your Virtual Assistants between $10 to $20/hr depending on experience and region.
 Let’s also assume that you can charge your clients $25/hr and maintain at least a $5 profit margin.
-Once you can scale up to 20 virtual assistants, you will be making at least $100/hr!
+Once you can scale up to 20 virtual assistants, you will make at least $100/hr!

-Before you know it, you are a virtual assistant business owner and able to enjoy passive income.
+Before you know it, you are a virtual assistant business owner who can enjoy passive income.
 While it will take considerable work to get to this state, all it takes is a dream and action.

 Ready – Set – Go!